Jewish Cemeteries of Greater Cincinnati Research Assistant

 The Workum Intern should have an interest in history, historic preservation, and/or genealogy.
 They should be proficient in internet research and Excel.
 Knowledge of Hebrew is a plus, but is not required.
 Some familiarity with basic database systems would be helpful, but it not required.

 About Jewish Cemeteries of Greater Cincinnati

-Since 1821 some 26 Jewish cemeteries have been formed in the Greater Cincinnati area.
+Since 1821, some 26 Jewish cemeteries have been formed in the Greater Cincinnati area.
 Recognizing that many of the originating congregations had ceased to exist, similar problems faced all the cemeteries, and that the leadership base was aging, a small group of community leaders embarked on a multi-year project to address these issues.
-Ultimately, 23 of these cemeteries determined that it was in their mutual best interest to create a new, merged organization, which would assume responsibility for the perpetual care of the existing cemeteries and the creation of such new cemeteries as will be necessary to serve the Jewish community’s future needs, as well as to promote and preserve the history of community members and our rich collective history, and serve as a research resource.
-JCGC began operations in 2008 with initial funding provided by existing endowments from the merged cemeteries, a grant from The Jewish Foundation of Cincinnati, and an ongoing endowment fundraising campaign under the auspices of The Jewish Federation of Cincinnati.
-With this funding in place, JCGC will be able to make needed repairs in the existing cemeteries and provide for ongoing and future needs for the entire Jewish community of Greater Cincinnati.
+Ultimately, 24 of these cemeteries determined that it was in their mutual best interest to create a new, merged organization, which would assume responsibility for the perpetual care of the existing cemeteries and the creation of such new cemeteries as will be necessary to serve the Jewish community’s future needs, as well as to promote and preserve the history of community members and our rich collective history, and serve as a research resource.
+JCGC began operations in 2008, with initial funding provided by existing endowments from the merged cemeteries, a grant from The Jewish Foundation of Cincinnati, a Friends campaign, and an ongoing endowment fundraising campaign.
+With this funding and future funding, JCGC will be able to make needed repairs in the existing cemeteries and provide for ongoing and future needs for the entire Jewish community of Greater Cincinnati.

 JCGC serves the burial needs of the Greater Cincinnati Jewish community with care and dignity and honors the resting places of our people.

 JCGC will serve and engage our entire Jewish community and preserve the history and memory of our people, while maintaining financial stability.